testcontainers/testcontainers-go/docs/features/creating_container.md

 <!--/codeinclude-->

 !!!warning
-	The only special case where the modifiers are not applied last, is when there are no exposed ports in the container request and the container does not use a network mode from a container (e.g. `req.NetworkMode = container.NetworkMode("container:$CONTAINER_ID")`).
+	The only special case where the modifiers are not applied last, is when there are no exposed ports in the container request and the container does not use a network mode from a container (e.g. `container.NetworkMode("container:$CONTAINER_ID")`).
 In that case, _Testcontainers for Go_ will extract the ports from the underliying Docker image and export them.

 ## Reusable container